ccocz/custom-blockchain/README.md

 }
 ```

-where `nonce` is proof of work - value such that the header bash meets a given condition.
+where `nonce` is proof of work - value such that the header hash meets a given condition.

 ## Tests
 Inline tests beginning with `>>>` sequence are placed in modules and can be tested with `doctest`, e.g.,